akashkuppattil-dev/akash-portfolio/README.md

-# Adhith M K - Academic Portfolio
+# Akash K - Personal Portfolio

-Welcome to my academic portfolio website showcasing my work in Ecological Informatics & Acoustic Ecology.
+Welcome to my personal portfolio website showcasing my work in Web Development and Software Projects.

 ## Features

 - Responsive design for all devices
-- Interactive map visualization
 - Project showcase with filtering
-- Blog section
+- Interactive elements using HTML, CSS, and JavaScript
-- Contact form
+- Contact form for inquiries
+- Modern and professional layout

 ## Setup